I tell you this

 So with this honest acknowledgment of the loneliness of grief, possibilities may whisper to us.

-The Five of Cups shows that once we’ve come to the bottom of our sorrow, we need only turn away.
+The Five of Cups shows that once we’ve come to the bottom of our anguish, we need only turn away.

-Echoing the miracle of Imbolc, despite the freezing winds that still blow, rebirth is at hand.
+Echoing the miracle of Spring, even though there are many places where freezing winds still blow, rebirth is at hand.
 This is the great truth: all is not lost.

 Goodness yet survives and a new dawn will come.
-And perhaps more importantly, our suffering can teach us to be more open and responsive in a suffering world, as the brilliant Parker Palmer writes.
+And perhaps more importantly, our suffering can teach us to be more open and responsive in a suffering world.

 If you are going through disappointment or heartbreak, be honest about it, but do not beat yourself up, or hold onto regret.
-If this is happening to someone dear to you, what kind relief can you offer, once they indicate they are ready to accept it?
+If this is happening to someone dear to you, what kind relief can you offer, when they are ready to accept it?